Automating-GIS-processes/FEC/README.md

 ## Building the GitHub-pages

-This course website has been constructed in a similar way as the full [automating GIS-processes pages](https://github.com/Automating-GIS-processes/2016)
+This course website has been constructed in a similar way as the full [automating GIS-processes pages](https://github.com/Automating-GIS-processes/2016).
 The pages are built using [Sphinx](http://www.sphinx-doc.org/en/1.4.9/) with modified version of the [Read The Docs theme](http://docs.readthedocs.io/en/latest/theme.html).
-Thus you need to install the following pachages in order to modify the pages:
+The following packages are needed in order to modify the pages (We recommend using [conda](http://conda.pydata.org/docs/using/pkgs.html#install-a-package) from [Anaconda Python distribution package](https://www.continuum.io/downloads)):

  - Sphinx